codedbycandra/codedbycandra/README.md

 ---

 ### 🧬 Quote of the Day
-> "The quieter you become, the more you are able to hear."
+> "*"Every challenge is an opportunity to grow."*
-> — *Ram Dass*
+> — *Setiap tantangan adalah kesempatan untuk berkembang.*

 ---